AdWords account creation guide for Google Ad Grants

 With Google Ad Grants, you must set up conversion tracking for your account.
 Conversion tracking is a free tool that shows you what happens after a customer interacts with your ads, such as whether they made a donation, signed up for your newsletter, downloaded information, or called your organization.
 By placing a pixel on the web page of your organization's website where you want customers to land on after completing an action on your website, AdWords will track it as a conversion.
 You can track conversions either in AdWords directly or by importing goals from Google Analytics.

 Before setting up conversion tracking, first decide which website actions are most important to you and your organization.
-Are you more interested in donations, newsletter sign-ups, volunteer signups, or other actions?
+Are you interested in donations, membership fees, purchases, calls, email sign-ups, volunteer signups, and other actions?
+You may choose multiple.

 Complete the following instructions to set up conversion tracking for your account.